 People who have mouth cancer can find a comprehensive array of medical resources available at Tampa General Hospital.
 With oncologists who specialize in treating cancers of the neck and head, including a team of medical oncologists, radiation oncologists, surgeons and many others, we develop individual treatment plans that are tailored to meet the needs of each patient.

-To be connected with a Tampa General Hospital oncologist, call (813) 844-2200 or use our PhysicianFinder tool.
+To be connected with a Tampa General Hospital oncologist, use our PhysicianFinder tool or call (813) 844-2200.